How to Access Property Records in Oregon

 Creating and filing a property lien in Oregon depends on the type of lien.
 The following is a breakdown of how contractors and suppliers file mechanic liens in the state:

-- The first step is to send a preliminary notice.
-The preliminary notice should appear within eight days of beginning work.
-Those who contract directly with the owner need to only provide a preliminary notice for residential projects exceeding $2,000, while all other participants must send the notice regardless of the price.
+- The first step is to send a preliminary notice, which should appear within eight days of beginning work.
+Those who contract directly with the owner must provide a preliminary notice only for residential projects exceeding $2,000, while all other participants must send the notice regardless of the price.

 - Next, the claimant must fill the mechanic's lien form with information such as the property description, the work or labor description, and the owner's details.
 The claimant should verify the information to ensure it is correct.

-- The next step is providing a copy of the recorded lien on the property owner.
+- The next step is to provide the property owner with a copy of the recorded lien.
 Once this is complete, the claimant may enforce or release the lien.

 Real estate deals are the most common event where you will see property records throughout.
 Before the sale, realtors, appraisers, assessors, inspectors, and title companies may use property records to gather information.
 The buyer may check out historical property records to see how the value has changed.
 More property records will be created during the sale, and older ones will be replaced.